Serrin/assert.js-beta/README.md

 Added in v1.0.0

-Checks `a > b`, but the value types have to be same type.
+Checks `a > b` and value types have to be same type.

 ````js
 assert.gt(5, 3); // passes